qianliu0708/PivotsCR/README.md

 **2. Knowledge base**

 Notable, the used knowledge base for QALD dataset is DBpedia 2016-10.
-Please download this knowledge base from this [link](https://wiki.dbpedia.org/downloads-2016-10).
+This knowledge base can be downloadedfrom this [link](https://wiki.dbpedia.org/downloads-2016-10).

 We provided our code to download this knowledge base and extract its all entities (~6 million) for reference.
-The results files are available in this [link](https://drive.google.com/drive/folders/1p6U03OmIvk5JCDAEe9ryWx3UJ21nM6kL?usp=sharing).
+The results files (i.e., the dictionary of all uris in KB) are available in this [link](https://drive.google.com/drive/folders/1p6U03OmIvk5JCDAEe9ryWx3UJ21nM6kL?usp=sharing).
 The details of our code:
  ``` ruby
 # download the KB files from http://downloads.dbpedia.org/2016-10/core-i18n/en/ and put them in "DBpedia_bz" folder